zfaustk/KHGraphDB/README.md

 $param
 ```

+See `docs/type.md`, `docs/language.md`, `docs/pipeline.md`,
-See `docs/type.md` and `docs/language.md`.
-Type is still
+and `docs/tx.md`.
+Type is still not a string.
+MATCH binds
-not a string.
-MATCH binds it by KHID.
+it by KHID.
 Path is a value.
-A graph can be named, cloned, or cut down to a subgraph.
+A graph can be named, cloned,
+or cut down to a subgraph.
+A Catalog holds several graphs;
-A Catalog holds several graphs; the query still takes one.
+the query still takes one.
+A transaction clones the arena.